Liquid-to-liquid Heat ExchangerComponent

 A liquid-to-liquid heat exchanger achieves heat transfer using temperature difference between two liquids without direct contact of these liquids.

 In a building, a heat exchanger of this type can be installed in condensate cooling, vent condensing, boiler blowdown, and waterside economizer (free cooling), and in refrigeration applications such as evaporators and condensers.
-Typical liquid-to-liquid heat exchangers are plate and frame heat exchangers and tube heat exchangers.
+Typical liquid-to-liquid heat exchangers are plate-and-frame heat exchangers and tube heat exchangers.

 Table 1 shows the plant and system configurations that may contain a liquid-to-liquid heat exchanger.